mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 For more advanced header configuration, go to the [rendering section](/components/data-grid/rendering/#header-cell).

+## Column menu

+By default, for each column header a column menu is shown that allows filters to be set in the context of the target column.
+To disable it set the prop `disableColumnMenu={true}`.

+{{"demo": "pages/components/data-grid/columns/ColumnMenuGrid.js", "bg": "inline"}}

+For more advanced filtering configuration, go to the [filtering section](/components/data-grid/filtering/#basic-filter).

 ## Column width

 By default, the columns have a width of 100 pixels.